 There are many estimates for how much parents may spend over the course of a child’s first 18 years.
-The U.S. Department of Agriculture published a survey entitled “Expenditures on Children by Families” in 2014.
-It found that a two-parent, husband-wife couple with an income under $61,530 spends $9,130 to $10,400 each year on a single child.
+The U.S. Department of Agriculture published a survey entitled “Expenditures on Children by Families” and found that a two-parent, husband-wife couple with an income under $61,530 spends $9,130 to $10,400 each year on a single child.

 While it’s impossible to determine exactly how much someone may save over the course of their lifetime when choosing not to have kids, it could be $208,000 or more if a parent spends exactly $10,400 each year on one child for 20 years.